Glory of Heracles (video game): Development

+The game was greenlit when Nintendo attempted to brainstorm ideas for a role-playing video game for the Nintendo DS, only to be interested by the idea of a new Glory of Heracles game; Nintendo would contact Paon to license the intellectual property and develop a new game in the series.

+Much of the actual development was contracted to Studio Saizensen, with the director of the game Toshinobu Kondō being the studio's founder.
+Kazushige Nojima, known for writing several installments of the Final Fantasy series, helped to write the game's scenario.

 Japanese publications such as Famitsu stated that the speed during combat was quite sluggish.
 The American release addressed this issue by increasing the battle speed.

 Reception

-Reception for Glory of Heracles was mostly positive, but it was not without some criticism.
-RPGamer was critical of the dungeon designs and combat, and labeled the game "Average".
+Glory of Heracles received mostly positive reviews.
+RPGamer was critical of the dungeon designs and combat, and labeled the game "average".
 Adriaan den Ouden posted a review saying: "Glory of Heracles isn't going to win any gold medals, but cheer for it anyways.
 It certainly tries hard".
 Patrick Gann of RPGFan was largely positive and seemed to express fears of the game keeping a low profile; he urged in his closing remarks: "I approached this game with cautious optimism and was rewarded for giving it a chance.
 I would ask that you do the same".
 He also noted the high quality of the game's localization in his final remarks.